Djokovic, Nadal lead title chase at all-change Wimbledon

 Also missing is Germany’s world number two Alexander Zverev, who suffered serious ankle ligament damage in an horrific injury in his French Open semi-final against Nadal.

-His refusal to be vaccinated is likely to rule him out of the US Open later this year.
+His refusal to be vaccinated against Covid-19 will rule him out of the US Open later this year.

+“As of today I’m not allowed to enter the States under these circumstances.
+That is an extra motivation to do well here,” said Djokovic who gets play at Wimbledon underway on Monday against Kwon Soon-woo of South Korea.

 Nadal won the last of his two Wimbledon titles in 2010 having captured his first with an epic triumph over Federer two years earlier.